fleizean/42-tinder/backend/GETTING_STARTED.md

 uvicorn app.main:app --reload
 ```

 The API will be available at http://localhost:8000, and the API documentation will be at http://localhost:8000/docs.
+Admin panel will be at http://localhost:8000/admin

 ## Testing the Backend